read time • 4 mins

 Manual Tracking is Not a Strategy

-Today, 100% of Pete Lien & Sons waybills are automatically created and processed via Telegraph.
+With Telegraph, waybills are automatically created and processed directly on one platform.
 Having fully transitioned their booking workflow into Telegraph, the Pete Lien & Sons operations team is using saved shipment patterns and structures that make repeat bookings faster and simpler.
 Instead of navigating to individual railroad websites to waybill each shipment, they manage the entire process on one screen.
-“Before Telegraph, every booking meant logging into a different railroad’s website and starting from scratch every time even for repeat shipments.
-Now, I open one platform, pull up a saved pattern, and it’s done.
-It sounds like a simple change, but when you’re managing that volume every single day, it changes everything,” Teresa Wilcox, Logistics Coordinator, notes.

-Telegraph’s booking product is built specifically for the way rail shippers actually work, with the repeat patterns, multi-railroad relationships, and high shipment volumes that define operations like Pete Lien’s & Sons.
+Telegraph’s booking product is built specifically for the way rail shippers actually work, with the repeat patterns, multi-railroad relationships, and high shipment volumes that define operations.
 The platform integrates directly with Class I and shortline railroads so that rail coordinators aren’t spending their days jumping from one railroad website to the next just to solve a single problem.

 The Weekend Shift No One Had to Work